ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 ## [From _Bellows Falls times._](https://chroniclingamerica.loc.gov/lccn/sn84022549/1868-04-24/ed-1/seq-1)

 #### 1868-04-24 &middot; Bellows Falls, Vt.

 <table style="width: 100%;"><tr><td style="width: 50%">

+iims of Jewelry, ia sela and a.ng!e peicea, from
+Bogwl to lue gold prices to at wi&#x27;t satisfycuato-atn-isit
+received by . &quot; &quot; r-i
+fMter.
+V 1

+BELLOWS FALLS, VT., FRIDAY,

+rPfldnj,
+A Literary Curiosity,
 The following remarkable little poem
 is a contribution to the San Francisco
 Times, from the pen of Mr. H. A. Dein­